 Need we even say anything because the name speaks for itself?
 Tayto is maybe Ireland’s most well-known snack.
 It has stood the test of time and even inspired its very own theme park in County Meath.

-While it boasts a wide range of flavours including Prawn Cocktail (one of our top picks), Salt and Vinegar, Curry Chip and Spring Onion, the classic Cheese and Onion flavour is what you need to try.
+While it boasts a wide range of flavours, including Prawn Cocktail (one of our top picks), Salt and Vinegar, Curry Chip and Spring Onion, the classic Cheese and Onion flavour is what you need to try.
+Crisps are one of the most popular snacks Irish people go off for lent because they are just so addictive.
 Ask anybody from the island about Tayto and see for yourself how passionate we are about it.

 1. Cadbury Dairy Milk bars